nim-lang/Nim/doc/destructors.rst

-To see how and when we can do that, think about this question: In `dest = src` when do we really have to *materialize* the full copy? - Only if `dest` or `src` are mutated afterward.
+To see how and when we can do that, think about this question: In `dest = src` when do we really have to *materialize* the full copy? - Only if `dest` or `src` are mutated afterwards.
 If `dest` is a local variable that is simple to analyze.
 And if `src` is a location derived from a formal parameter, we also know it is not mutated!
 In other words, we do a compile-time copy-on-write analysis.